RachWalm/dyslexia/README.md

 ## Acknowledgements

-My Mentor - Juliia Konn has been a superb support to me, giving me encouragement and a great deal of information for me to learn from.
+My Mentor - Juliia Konn has been a superb support to me, giving me encouragement and a great deal of information.

 My family - Pat Walmsley and Sarah Walmsley have tested the site on their personal devices and given very useful feedback.

 My Partner - Ian Harris who has been extremely supportive while I have been working on this project.

-Code institute - For all the information and learning that I have done that contributed to this website.
+Code institute - For all the information and course content that has contributed to the creation of this website.

 ## Features
 ### Existing Features